 - Benefits of the Afterschool Nutrition ProgramsThe Afterschool Nutrition Programs provide federal funding to serve nutritious meals and snacks to children at sites that offer educational and enrichment programming.
 These programs help support children’s health and academic achievement by providing nutritious meals and snacks that combat hunger and improve nutrition, and that draw children into afterschool educational and enrichment activities.

 - How the Afterschool Nutrition Programs WorkThe Afterschool Nutrition Programs operate through the Child and Adult Care Food Program (CACFP), which allows schools, local government agencies, and private nonprofits to serve a meal and a snack to children after school, on weekends, and during school holidays.
 They also operate through the National School Lunch Program, which allows schools to provide a snack after school.
 Meals and snacks can be served to children up to age 18 (and 19 if their birthday is during the school year) at sites offering educational and enrichment activities, such as schools, recreation centers, YMCAs, and Boys and Girls Clubs.
 Extended-day schools that run for an additional hour or more also may be eligible.
 Sites generally qualify if they are located in a low-income area.
+Find out about reimbursement rates for meals and snacks.

 - Strategies to Expand the Afterschool Nutrition ProgramsBuilding a stronger sustainable program, improved policies, and expanded partnerships with national, state, and local stakeholders are key strategies to increasing participation in the Afterschool Meal Program.
 Find out how to develop a more sustainable Afterschool Meal Program.